How Many Drug Overdoses Are Actually Suicides?

 *Not their real names.

-If you are struggling with depression or suicide, call the Anonyma Narkomaners hjälptelefonat 0771-13 80 00.
+If you are struggling with depression or suicide, call the National Suicide Prevention Lifeline at 1-800-273-8255.

 Follow Maia Szalavitz on Twitter.